$\mathbb{L}^p$ $(p>1)$-solutions for BSDEs with jumps and stochastic monotone generator: Existence and uniqueness of -solutions for

 Next, it suffices to repeat the arguments used in Proposition \ref{Estimation p less stricly than 2}, taking into account \eqref{Using in global case}.
 For the reader's convenience, we briefly outline them.
-Returning to \eqref{Ito for p<2--v1--Lot of calc} and applying the BDG inequality, we obtain, for any $\varrho' > 0$,
+Returning to \eqref{Ito for p<2--v1--Lot of calc} and applying the BDG inequality, we obtain